lupuleasa-core/Runeplus/README.md

 # Included INACTIVE plugins:

-These plugins are optional.
+These plugins are optional and disabled by default.

-They are disabled by default.
+Auto-enabled in 🟠 Runeplus **PLUS** profile.

 <ins>How to use</ins>: If you like any of them you must enable them yourself